-Professor Harawa received his B.A. from University of Richmond and his J.D. from Georgetown University Law Center.
+Professor Harawa received his B.A. from the University of Richmond and his J.D. from Georgetown University Law Center.
 After law school, he clerked for the Honorable Roger L. Gregory on the United States Court of Appeals for the Fourth Circuit, and was a litigation associate at Covington & Burling LLP.

 - J.D., Georgetown University Law Center